CFG-Architect/cfg-architect.github.io/content/docs/core/_index.md

 ---
-title: "Core | The Foundation of Configism"
+title: "Core | The Basis of Configism"
 description: "Basic concepts and primary sources of the system: Absolute, Spark, Mind, Energy, etc."
 linkTitle: "Core"
 type: "docs"